Another equipment outage impacts flights at Newark Liberty International Airport

 The ground stop, which means flights heading to Newark could not take off, lasted about 45 minutes, according to FAA air traffic advisories.

+Separately, on Sunday, the FAA issued a ground stop for some flights bound for Hartsfield–Jackson Atlanta International Airport due to a runway equipment issue, separate from the issue impacting Newark.

+More than 40% of flights were delayed at the Atlanta airport Sunday, according to the website FlightAware.

-It comes after a 90-second-long radar and radio outage early Friday morning at the same Philadelphia-based TRACON facility handling flights departing from or arriving to Newark.
+This comes after a 90-second-long radar and radio outage early Friday morning at the same Philadelphia-based TRACON facility handling flights departing from or arriving at Newark.

 A similar incident there, during a busy afternoon on April 28, caused five air traffic controllers in the facility to take trauma leave, which resulted in more than a thousand flights canceled.

-No flights diverted from the airport during Sunday’s outage, according to the website FlightAware.
-About 67 flights are delayed and 79 canceled at Newark as of 11 a.m, the flight tracking site notes.
+No flights diverted from the airport during Sunday’s outage, according to FlightAware.
+About 280 flights were delayed and 87 canceled at Newark as of late Sunday, the flight tracking site notes.

 Transportation Secretary Sean Duffy said Sunday “it is” safe to fly out of Newark airport, adding that flights will be scaled back at the airport in the interim while the issue is fixed.